MicrosoftDocs/learn/learn-pr/azure/host-a-web-app-with-azure-app-service/includes/5-exercise-implement-a-web-application.md

 First, let's install the appropriate version of `dotnet` into the Cloud Shell.
 For this exercise, we'll be using SDK version 3.1.102.

-1. Run the following commands in Azure Cloud Shell on the right to install it.
+1. Run the following commands in Azure Cloud Shell on the right to download and install dotnet.

     ```bash
     wget -q -O - https://dot.net/v1/dotnet-install.sh | bash -s -- --version 3.1.102